RakhithJK/axllent-mailpit-wiki/UI-security-policies.md

 ## External links

-External links from HTML emails will always open in a new window/tab automatically, regardless if there is or isn't a `href` `target` set in the HTML email.
+External links from HTML emails will always open in a new window/tab automatically (`target="_blank"`), regardless if there is or isn't a `target` set in the anchor link.